neuralix/google_evolution/README.md

 ```

 ## Note
-Numbers of channels are not in the paper and it is set by me similar with vgg.
+1. Numbers of channels are not in the paper and it is set by me similar with vgg.
 You need to adjust these for better performance.

+2. Used CIFAR10 is image file directory.
+It's not {CIFAR-10 {python,Matlab,binary} version.
+You should convert it to conventional image files.
+It you want it, you have to use your proper dataloader.

 ## Implemented network
 ![alt](fig_network.png)